 A chewed up corner is the most common damage caused by vacuum cleaners.

-- Use the proper cleaning supplies and most of all, avoid internet "cleaning hacks."
+Use the Proper Cleaning Supplies and Methods - avoid internet "cleaning hacks."

-The best thing you can use to clean a wool rug is water and a clean white towel (something that won't bleed color).
+The best thing you can use to clean a wool rug is lukewarm water and a clean white towel (nothing with dyes that will bleed color).
 If you have a spill that needs something a little stronger try either white vinegar, seltzer water, or a drop of clear dish soap in a cup of water.
 For pet accidents try the enzymatic cleaner Bac-out.
 Blot, don't rub - rubbing will change the texture of the wool and make it appear as though there is a stain.
 Check out these step by step instructions on how to spot clean.

-If you are not sure if you have a wool rug or not (if you can't find any tag on the back of the rug) call the retail establishment that you purchased the rug from - they'll have purchase records and can tell you what it is made of.
+If you are uncertain whether you have a wool rug or not (if you can't find any tag on the back of the rug) call the retail establishment that you purchased the rug from - they'll have purchase records and can tell you what it is made of.

 DO NOT USE: baking soda, oxy-clean, bottled spray cleaners, bleach, colored cloths (they may bleed color when wetted), DW-40.
 All of these things will potentially change the color of your rug and/or leave a permanent stain.
 Avoid internet "cleaning hacks," if you are getting cleaning information online, verify that it is from a well established area rug retailer (like us) or a professional area rug cleaner who has experience cleaning wool.

-Every 6 -12 months rotate your rug to help insure that your rug gets even wear, as well as keep any fading evenly distributed.
-All rugs fade, the best thing you can do is rotate it so that all parts of the rug get exposed to the sun and will then fade more evenly.
-When one corner of the rug gets more traffic than all the others it tends to wear out more quickly.
+Every 6 -12 months rotate your rug to help insure that it gets even wear, and to keep any fading more evenly distributed.
+Every rug fades, the best thing you can do to combat fading is rotate it so that all parts of the rug get exposed to the sun and will then fade more evenly.
+When one corner of the rug gets more traffic than all the others it tends to show wear more quickly.
 If you rotate your rug the wear will be more evenly distributed.

 When your rug starts to look dirty overall, that's a sign that it's time to get it professionally cleaned.
 Depending on where a rug is located and how much traffic it gets, it may require professional cleaning every year (kitchen rug) or once every 10 years (bedroom rug).
 DO NOT use steam cleaners on wool rugs, they can damage the rug and negatively effect the appearance of the surface of the rug.
 Bring your rug to a professional cleaner who can help you determine if your rug needs to be surface cleaned or hand washed.
-Bradford's Rug Gallery offers cleaning services and can help you determine when to have your rug professionally cleaned and which cleaning method is best for your rug.
+Bradford's Rug Gallery offers cleaning services and can help you determine when to have your rug professionally cleaned and which cleaning method is best.

 Once you have your first spill, and clean it up successfully, you'll feel more confident about keeping your wool rug looking beautiful.
 It's not as difficult as you might think!